Schools and screens.

 Michael Morrah Investigates, school filtering in New Zealand, July 2024.
 Watch here.

 In today’s digital age, our primary school students in Aotearoa are navigating a world of both incredible learning opportunities and significant risks.
 While the internet can be a powerful educational tool, it also exposes our kids to harmful content, cyberbullying, and online predators.
 And there is a significant gap in terms of how school leaders and educators are equipped to deal with this.
+They need more support, and better filtering to ensure students arent exposed to harmful, violent, sexual content, during school hours.
+The UN Rights of the Child state that children should be safe online at school.

 This is why we’re calling for robust and effective online safety measures in schools.
-See our media coverage below to understand the current issues.

 According to the NZ Classifications Office :